dlee/babu/README.md

 # Babu: sysadmin automation in Bash

 [Babu](https://github.com/dlee/babu) is a tiny automation script written in the venerable Bash scripting language.
-It is heavily influenced by [babushka](https://babushka.me/) and follows the same principle for automating computing chores:
+It is heavily influenced by [babushka](https://babushka.me/) and follows the same strategy for automating computing chores:
 > for each dependency (dep) of the job to do, a test, and the code to make that test pass -- test-driven sysadmin."

 This project's name obviously comes from babushka.
 It was originally intended to be `babu.sh` for extra cleverness, but convenience and ease favored `babu`.